borisevstratov/vibe-sculptor/README.md

 # vibe-sculptor

-This is a UI experiment for iterative text content generation
+Experiment for iterative text content generation.

 ![Concept](./assets/concept.png)

 ## the problem

 Chat interfaces are terrible for state.
 You scroll up, then down, model loses context, you copy-paste.
 Yuck!
-Enough!